postmanlabs/labs-docs/src/pages/docs/getting-started/troubleshooting-inapp.md

 > This guide specifically discusses troubleshooting issues with the Postman app.
 To troubleshoot issues with Postman requests, see [Troubleshooting requests](/docs/sending-requests/troubleshooting-api-requests/).
 To troubleshoot issues with Postman monitors, see [Troubleshooting monitors](/docs/monitoring-your-api/troubleshooting-monitors/).

-## Checking Postman's status

-Wondering if Postman is experiencing issues?
-Check the [Postman Status page](https://status.postman.com/), which lets you know if Postman is experiencing degraded performance, outages, or is undergoing maintenance.

 ## Contacting Postman product support

 You can contact Postman product support if you need help resolving any issues you find in Postman.
 Go to the [Postman Support Center](https://www.postman.com/support/) and select **Submit a Request**.